 To take advantage of all the locations recorded for series of successive points, despite this variation in duration of time intervals, we calculated rates of movement, as the average number of meters moved per minute over the entire tracking period for that individual bird.
 These movement rates were later used in our simulation models as the parameter to describe the probability distribution of movement distances at each one minute time step for each simulation run.
 In the case of our null model, the movement rate was averaged across all individuals for all the tracking periods, and at the social group level we took the average number of meters moved per minute over the tracking periods for all individuals belonging to that group, with a total of 7 independent movement rates.

-Parameter values for gut retention time were also based on empirically collected data from previous studies (K. M. Holbrook and Loiselle 2007), were passage trials were carried out with Pteroglossus pluricinctus individuals.
+Parameter values for gut retention time were also based on empirically collected data from previous passage trials carried out with Pteroglossus pluricinctus individuals (K. M. Holbrook and Loiselle 2007).
 However, these passage trials were not performed on every individual captured and some of the trials were also performed with captive birds, thus we could not explore individual variation in gut retention times for the individuals in the movement data set.
 These trials showed that the average gut retention time for Pterglossus pluricinctus was 28 minutes (K. M. Holbrook and Loiselle 2007), and presented a maximum retention time of over 100 minutes.
-The distribution of gut retention times is characteristically fat-tailed, thus we used a gamma distribution (shape = 4, scale = 5) with the appropriate shift to match our average retention time of 28 minutes (Morales and Carlo 2006; Levey et al. 2005), and used this distribution to sample gut retention times for each seed in our simulation runs.
+The distribution of gut retention times is best described with a fat-tailed distribution, thus we used a gamma distribution (shape = 4, scale = 5) with the appropriate shift to match our average retention time of 28 minutes (Morales and Carlo 2006; Levey et al. 2005), and used this distribution to sample gut retention times for each seed in our simulation runs.

 Include table in the supplement with the movement rates